-For the all-round athlete or someone engaging in multiple strength sport disciplines having a range of belts is normally where you should end up
+For the all-round athlete or someone engaging in multiple strength sport disciplines having a range of belts is normally best

-If you are training for a particular sporting event such as a powerlifting competition then you should start wearing competition specific equipment as soon as possible to get to grips with it.
+If you are training for a particular sporting event such as a powerlifting competition start wearing competition-specific equipment as soon as possible.

 It can take anything up to a few months to years to get the most out of a lifting belt.

-You definitely still shouldn’t be learning how to use a belt when you are on the platform in front of a crowd!
+You shouldn’t be learning how to use a belt when you are on the platform in front of a crowd!

 Why Wear A Belt?